 Clopper Almon is the founder of Inforum, which he began at the University of Maryland soon after leaving Harvard in 1966.
 Dr. Almon has been a pioneer in developing macroeconomic and interindustry models, as well as software for econometric analysis and model building.
 His latest book, The Craft of Economic Modeling, teaches model building through hands-on experience with his econometric software package, called G7.
 Dr. Almon has pushed strongly through the years to make Inforum truly an international organization, forging links with other organizations in many countries who have become Inforum partners.
 He has designed and written a software package called Interdyme, which provides an object-oriented environment for the development of interindustry models.
 Clopper retired from full-time teaching in 2003 and now is Professor Emeritus in the Economics Department at the University of Maryland.
-He remains the director of Inforum and the chairman of the IERF Board.

 Jeff is Executive Director of Inforum.
 In addition to managing the day-to-day activity at Inforum, he serves as principal investigator for special projects applying Inforum modeling systems.
 He has completed recent studies on the economic implications of energy policy, immigration, exchange rate fluctuations, and port disruptions due to terrorist strikes.
 Jeff also teaches an undergraduate course in economic development.
 Previously, he held positions as an international and industry economist with the National Electrical Manufacturers Association (NEMA), the Manufacturers Alliance (MAPI), and the WEFA Group (now Global Insight).
 Jeff received a PhD in economics from the University of Maryland in 1992.